How to improve work efficiency

-Have you ever looked up at the clock at the end of the workday and felt that you simply didn’t get enough done?
-Are you working at home or on your commute and still not hitting your target outcome?
-Why is it that you haven’t yet discovered how to be more efficient?
-Efficiency is a skill learned over time, but there are a few simple ways you can become more efficient at work.
+Have you ever looked up at the clock at the end of the workday and felt that you just didn’t get enough done?
+Are you working extra hours nights and weekends and still not hitting your target outcome?
+Why is it that you haven’t yet discovered how to be more efficient at work?

 1. Set reasonable goals

 Setting goals is critical to success.
 We can create goals to help shape our paths – this can be an effective way to improve work efficiency.
 Unfortunately, we may not have assigned realistic deadlines to those goals – or we may have reached too high.
 Compelling goals are important, but you also need to assess how much time and resources your goal(s) requires.
 We often think we can skip from step A to Z to reach our goal, when in reality there are lots of steps in between that need to be accounted for.
 Keep your end goal (Z) in mind, but don’t overestimate the importance of steps B, C, D and so on.

 Setting reasonable goals also helps you focus on the goal itself and the desired outcome.
 When your goal is too lofty to attain or is not defined, you can’t clarify it or properly focus your mind and efforts on it.

 If you find yourself feeling buried in work, jumping from task to task with no clear strategy or struggling with work efficiency, you may need to refine your time management skills.
 Familiarize yourself with processes like chunking to group tasks together based on outcome so you feel less overwhelmed and more organized.